Police and Corrections Expenditures

 Note: Only police spending is detailed on the data page.
 For corrections spending, please use our Data Query System

 States with high per capita spending on corrections are a mix of states with high labor costs and large populations of individuals in local or state prisons or under parole or probation, such as Alaska or Delaware.
 States that spend more per capita tend to have higher costs of living, driving wages up.
 However, often police and corrections employees are paid above the amount that these labor market conditions might predict.
-Some states with moderate per capita corrections costs, such as Georgia, compensate for a high number of prisoners, probation population, and parolees by employing fewer staff per inmate, probationer, and parolee and by spending less per employee on payroll costs.4
+Some states with moderate per capita corrections costs, such as Georgia, compensate for a high number of people in prison, on probation, or on parole by employing fewer staff per inmate, probationer, and parolee, and by spending less per employee on payroll costs.4

 Interactive Data Tools

 Helen Ho, S. Rebecca Neusteter, and Nancy G. La Vigne (2013)

 Hanna Love, Elizabeth Pelletier, and Samantha Harvell (2017)